anyscale/madewithml.github.io/docs/courses/mlops/objective.md

 - we need better search infrastructure
 - we need a sleeker search interface

 Though some of these objectives may be valid, they may not resolve the underlying issue.
-What we need to think about is **why** the *user* isn't able to discover the right resource.
+What we need to think about is **why** the *user* isn't able to discover the right resource in order to decouple the most pressing objective.

 - What exactly are the user complaints?
 - Is it an issue of content presence or discoverability?